 Can all engines handle all types of jobs?
 Unfortunately, the answer is no. Like experts in their fields, certain MT engines are better suited for certain types of translation projects.
 That’s why we work with clients to clearly define project requirements and quality expectations upfront.
 This way, we can help strike a good balance between cost and time savings on one hand, and quality on the other.

 2. Evaluate content

-3. Adaptive MT vs. post-editing approach
+3. A post-editing approach

-4. MT Engine training for quality improvements
+4. MT engine training for quality improvements

 We are able to customize MT engines by evaluating whether relevant, existing translations can be used to “train” engines for a new project.
 As mentioned earlier, MT engines can be trained in one of two ways:

-- Use previously translated content that is stored in a Translation Memory database, as well as glossaries and monolingual data to train the MT engine.
+Use previously translated content that is stored in a Translation memory database, as well as glossaries and monolingual data to train the MT engine.

-5. Automated vs. human evaluation
+5. Automated vs human evaluation

-- BLEU Scores – One common method used in the translation industry is the BLEU (bilingual evaluation understudy) score.
+BLEU scores – One common method used in the translation industry is the BLEU (bilingual evaluation understudy) score.
 BLEU uses an algorithm to compare a machine translation and a human translation and looks at how similar the human and machine translations are.

-- Human Evaluation – Another method we use is to have a linguist score the MT output.
+Human evaluation – Another method we use is to have a linguist score the MT output.
 The linguist can compare the output of multiple MT engines and give qualitative feedback.
 This method allows us to understand if there are issues with the system like recurring mistakes for example.